Morgellons Disease Research • Patient Survey • Advocacy

 Published Research and Scientific Context

 Morgellons remains controversial, but it has also been discussed in peer-reviewed literature.
-These papers and resources are useful starting points for patients, advocates, and clinicians who want to understand the research landscape.
+These papers and resources are useful starting points for patients, advocates, and clinicians.

 - Filament formation associated with spirochetal infection: a comparative approach to Morgellons disease